Academics – Psychotherapy Science

 Connecting Teaching, Practice and Research

-Our teaching puts a strong focus on research and science: the Master’s degree course introduces students to the research methods of psychotherapy science.
-In general, students get involved in the university’s research projects at an early stage.
+Teaching is closely linked with research and academic work.
+Our Master’s degree programme introduces students to research methods in psychotherapy science.
+Students are involved in the university’s research projects at an early stage wherever possible.

 Benefits of studying Psychotherapy Science at Sigmund Freud Private University Vienna: